 ENTER PAGE NAME …

-This is a helpful feature that helps you get the most out of CARDINAL NEWS, especially on mobile when you can’t see the entire URL address.
+This is a helpful feature that helps you get the most out of CARDINAL NEWS, especially while using mobile devices when you can’t see the entire URL address.

 TYPE YOUR OWN (NO SPACES ALLOWED)

 (SELECT AN ITEM FROM DROPDOWN LIST BELOW)

 Considering the structure of digital news websites, the news articles that are published in a continuous timeline are known as posts.
 Each post represents one article with a date and a time stamp.
 However, there is another type of display on digital news websites known as a page.
 You are reading a page right now.
 Pages are information pages with no chronological connection.
 Pages are usually information web pages that feature general information, topics, directories, lists, photo galleries, products or services.
 For example, a specific weather report for a particular day is considered a news article about the weather for that day.
 That weather article is a post, which could be a weather alert or weather forecast for a specific day and a short forecast period.
 A post or article could also be a news report about a weather event that occurred (tornado, ice storm, flooding, etc).

 A weather radar page or a weather page usually contains live information, such as a current forecast, weather observations or the current weather radar.
 A page is not usually connected to information about a specific date unless there is a featured page written about a significant historical weather event with reference information written in more of an encyclopedic format rather than a news article format.

 The weather radar page doesn’t include archived information, but it provides nearly live dynamic weather radar images, with links to weather resources, and links to related topics.
 THE CARDINAL NEWS radar page and weather page have simple web addresses that are easy to remember for quick access …